diazdroid/Schemata-Bot/README.md

 # Legal
- This is illegal if you use this without the consent of the owners (in this case, the Spotify team).<br/>
+ This is illegal if you use this without the consent of the owners (in this case, the Spotify and Amazon teams).<br/>
  The software designed to perform website security testing.<br/>
  The author is not responsible for any illegal use of these programs.<br/>
  I am not accountable for anything you get into.<br/>